Skip to main content

 * The estimated amount of time this product will be on the market is based on a number of factors, including faculty input to instructional design and the prior revision cycle and updates to academic research-which typically results in a revision cycle ranging from every two to four years for this product.
 Pricing subject to change at any time.

-Sociology in Modules takes a traditional approach to Introduction to Sociology—while presenting material in a flexible way that allows instructors to select and organize reading assignments in the best order for their course.
-When paired with Connect instructors are able to engage students in the content and encourage them to develop and apply their sociological imagination.
+Sociology in Modules takes a traditional approach to Introduction to Sociology—while presenting material in a flexible modular format that allows instructors to select and organize reading assignments in the best order for their course.

 1 Understanding Sociology